Obscurity-Labs-Training/wape-cookies-lab/README.md

 4. **Test the Application**:
    - Go to `http://localhost:5000/set_cookie` to set a cookie.
    - Go to `http://localhost:5000/get_cookie` to retrieve the cookie.
+   - - Go to `http://localhost:5000/get_secure_cookie` to retrieve the cookie.

 5. **Stop the Application**:
    - Run `docker-compose down` to stop the container.